Rafacv23/redditly/README.md

 Redditly is an open-source Reddit client designed to provide a seamless experience for exploring your favorite subreddits.
 Built as part of the roadmap.sh project, this application enables users to discover, engage, and share content effortlessly.

+It has been created for [https://roadmap.sh/projects/reddit-client](https://roadmap.sh/projects/reddit-client) portfolio projects.

 ## Deployed URL

 You can check out the live version of Redditly at: [https://redditly.vercel.app](https://redditly.vercel.app)